International On-Campus Accommodation Grant

 Eligibility Criteria

-* Enrolled full time (min 9 credit points) in a Undergraduate or Postgraduate degree (coursework or higher degree by research); and
+• Are enrolled full time (min 9 credit points) in a Undergraduate degree or Postgraduate coursework; and

 Selection Criteria